Last Updated on

 Need a quick relief for your yeast infection?

 If you need a natural quick and safe relief for your vaginal yeast infection or skin, you may want to consider using Ozonated olive oil, which was shown in published human studies to be both safe and effective for vaginal yeast infections and fungal skin issues (read study).

 Based on our experience, Ozonated olive oil is one of the most effective and safe natural home remedies for yeast infections that has helped many, especially where a fast relief is needed.

 Learn more about ozonated olive oil for yeast infections.

-Definition of vaginal discharge: Vaginal discharge is a fluid produced by glands inside the vagina.
+Definition of vaginal discharge and discharge meaning: Vaginal discharge is a fluid produced by glands inside the vagina.